betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/FrequentlyAskedQuestions.md

 ## I'm using the set-argument-pointee action, and the compiler complains about "conflicting return type specified".
 What does it mean? ##

-You got this error as Google Mock has no idea what value it should return when the mock method is called.  `SetArgumentPointee()` says what the side effect is, but doesn't say what the return value should be.
+You got this error as Google Mock has no idea what value it should return when the mock strategy is called.  `SetArgumentPointee()` says what the side effect is, but doesn't say what the return value should be.
 You need `DoAll()` to chain a `SetArgumentPointee()` with a `Return()`.